 - Confidentiality of Medical Records

 Any document containing medical information about an employee is considered a medical record and is regarded as confidential.
-Human Resource Services will maintain medical records in a file separate from all other employee records.
+Human Resources will maintain medical records in a file separate from all other employee records.

 - Insurance Benefits